zeal18/transform/docs/source/transformers/getting-started.rst

   val highschool = kindergarden.transformInto[Adults]
   // Adults(List(Butterfly(5, "Steve"), Butterfly(4, "Joe"))

-We can use it as long as Chimney can recursively construct transformation for all fields of a target object.
+We can use it as long as the Transform can recursively construct transformation for all fields of a target object.
 In this example transformer for ``List`` type is constructed basing on automatically derived ``Catterpillar -> Butterfly`` mapping.